kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 -->

 ### Overview
+This proposal defines a new cluster-scoped`ClusterProperty` resource for storing cluster-level metadata.
+The primary justification is to enable identification of a cluster and its relevant properties within a cluster set, but there is no intention to limit general use of `ClusterProperty` to multi-cluster scenarios.

-Each cluster in a ClusterSet must be assigned a unique identifier, that lives at least as long as that cluster is a member of the given ClusterSet, and is must not be changed for that same lifetime.
-This identifier will be stored in a new cluster-scoped `ClusterProperty` CR with the well known name `cluster.clusterset.k8s.io` that may be referenced by workloads within the cluster.
-The identifier must either:
-- be a valid [RFC-1123](https://tools.ietf.org/html/rfc1123) DNS label,
+Each cluster in a ClusterSet must be assigned a unique identifier, that lives at least as long as that cluster is a member of the given ClusterSet, and must not be changed for that same lifetime.
+This identifier will be stored in a `ClusterProperty` CR with the well known name `cluster.clusterset.k8s.io` that may be referenced by workloads within the cluster.
+The identifier must be a valid [RFC-1123](https://tools.ietf.org/html/rfc1123) DNS subdomain, and should be less than 128 characters in total.
-- or be composed of two valid [RFC-1123](https://tools.ietf.org/html/rfc1123) DNS labels separated with a dot.
-The identifier may be created by an implementation dependent mechanism.

 While it is a member of a ClusterSet, a cluster must also have an additional `clusterset.k8s.io ClusterProperty` which describes its current membership.
 This